Dogs die in hot cars

 If you see a dog in a hot car showing any of these signs, dial 999 immediately.

-If the situation becomes critical for the dog and the police are too far away/unable to attend, many people’s instinct will be to break into the car to free the dog.
+If the situation becomes critical for the dog and the police are too far away or unable to attend, many people’s instinct will be to break into the car to free the dog.
 If you decide to do this, please be aware that, without proper justification, it could be classed as criminal damage and you may need to be prepared to defend your actions in court.

-Make sure you tell the police what you intend to do and why, and take images/footage of the dog and the names and numbers of witnesses to the incident.
+Make sure you tell the police what you intend to do and why, and take images and/or footage of the dog and the names and numbers of witnesses to the incident.
 The law states that you have a lawful excuse to commit damage if you believe that the owner of the property that you damage would consent to the damage if they knew the circumstances (section 5(2)(a) Criminal Damage Act 1971).
+If you need legal advice, please speak to a lawyer.

-- If you’re at a superstore/venue/event ask the staff to make an announcement to alert the owner of the situation.
+- Look out for the owner of the vehicle.
+If you’re at a shop, supermarket or event, ask the staff to make an announcement to let the owner know about their dog’s condition.

-- If possible, get someone to stay with the dog to monitor their condition.
-If they begin to show signs of heatstroke, call 999 immediately.
+- While you’re seeking help, try and get someone to stay and monitor the dog’s condition.
+If they show signs of heatstroke, dial 999 immediately.

 Emergency first aid

-For the best chance of survival, dogs suffering from heatstroke urgently need to have their body temperature lowered gradually.
+For the best chance of survival, dogs suffering from heatstroke urgently need first aid to have their body temperature lowered gradually.

 - Move the dog to a shaded/cool area.

-- Immediately pour small amounts of room temperature (not cold) water onto the dog’s body to avoid shock.
-If possible, you can also use wet towels or place the dog in the breeze of a fan.
+- Immediately pour small amounts of room temperature (not cold, to avoid shock) water onto the dog's body.
+If possible, you can also wipe the dog down with wet towels (never leave them wrapped as this can actually trap heat) or place the dog in the breeze of a fan.

-- Allow the dog to drink small amounts of cool water.
+- Allow the dog to drink small amounts of lukewarm water.

 - Continue to pour small amounts of room temperature water onto the dog until their breathing starts to settle but never so much that they begin to shiver.